SEELE1306/Modular/README.md

 A large part of the following guide is also available inside the `modular.theme.css` file.

 To start customizing your layout, copy and paste the file `modular.theme.css` into your QuickCSS.

+The default color scheme (flavor) is Rosebox, and there are two preloaded fonts: Inter, Roboto Mono.

 Additional supported add-ons are available in `modular.theme.css`.
 For more snippets, you can visit [here](https://github.com/SEELE1306/CSS-Snippets).